How to Open Blocked Attachments in MS Outlook – Manual and Automated Solution

-One of the following methods can be selected to open an attachment that is blocked in Microsoft Outlook:
+One of the following manual methods can be selected to open an attachment that is blocked in Microsoft Outlook:

 In MS Exchange Server, certain restrictions are applied by the Administrator that prevents the users to receive mails of a particular type.
 However, if you know that the file you are receiving is secure enough, you can ask the Administrator to change security so that you can receive the desired attachments.

-You can modify the registry and change security behavior of Outlook for attachments so that the blocked attachments in MS Outlook can be viewed.
+You can modify the registry and change the security behavior of Outlook for attachments so that the blocked attachments in MS Outlook can be viewed.
 The following steps are required to be followed for the process:

 Note: The name of the value is case sensitive.